Participants will be asked to "can it" throughout the event!

 Race Number & Tattoos

-The race number received at packet pickup will include three tags, all stapled together.
+The race number received at packet pickup will include three race number tags, all stapled together.
 The smallest number is the helmet number, the middle sized number is a run number, and the long piece is the number for a bicycle.
 Athletes will also receive tattoos at Packet Pickup in lieu of body marking.
 Check out this video to learn how to properly place your tattoos.